 With her four former students in mind, Lauren founded ECI in 2008.
 These four students were ECI’s first members along with nine other middle school students who enjoyed soccer but needed access to educational opportunities.

 From 2008 to the present ECI has followed one cohort of boys from the time that they were in 7th and 8th grade.
-These young men are now thriving as Juniors and Seniors in college along with all of the student-athletes in ECI’s first generation of students.
+These young men are now thriving college graduates making tremendous impacts in their community (along with all of the student-athletes in ECI’s first generation of students).
 They also act as inspirational mentors and role models to ECI’s younger generations of students.